Structural Properties of Bichromatic Non-crossing Matchings: Orbits and their properties

 \subsection{Orbit graphs}

-\begin{definition}{Orbit graph} \intro{Orbit graph} $\GR(P)$ is a directed graph whose vertex set is the set of orbits $\OO{P}$, and there is an arc from orbit $\OA$ to orbit $\OB$ if and only if $\OA$ and $\OB$ cross each other and $\OA \preceq \OB$. \end{definition}

-\begin{property} Let $\OA, \OB, \OC \in \OO{P}$.
-If both $(\OA,\OB)$ and $(\OA,\OC)$ are arcs of $\GR(P)$, or both $(\OB,\OA)$ and $(\OC,\OA)$ are arcs of $\GR(P)$, then either$(\OB,\OC)$ or $(\OC,\OB)$ is an arc of $\GR(P)$ as well. \NTODO{Add figures of forbiden induced subgraphs.} \end{property} \begin{proof} \figmarginN{fig:ForbidenInducedSubgraphProof}{Illustrating the proof of Property~\ref{prp:ForbidenInducedSubgraph}}{figures/ForbidenInducedSubgraphProof.pdf} Assume that in $\GR(P)$ there is an arc between $\OA$ and $\OB$, an arc between $\OA$ and $\OC$, but no arc between $\OB$ and $\OC$.
+\begin{definition}[Orbit graph] \emph{Orbit graph} $\GR(P)$ is a directed graph whose vertex set is the set of orbits $\OO{P}$, and there is an arc from an orbit $\OA$ to an orbit $\OB$, that is, $(\OA, \OB) \in E(\GR(P))$, if and only if $\OA$ and $\OB$ cross each other and $\OA \preceq \OB$. \end{definition} \begin{proposition} Let $\OA, \OB, \OC \in \OO{P}$.
+If both $(\OA,\OB)$ and $(\OA,\OC)$ are arcs of $\GR(P)$, or both $(\OB,\OA)$ and $(\OC,\OA)$ are arcs of $\GR(P)$, then either $(\OB,\OC)$ is an arc of $\GR(P)$, or $(\OC,\OB)$ is an arc of $\GR(P)$. \end{proposition} \begin{proof} \fig{fig:ForbidenInducedSubgraphProof}{Illustrating the proof of Proposition~\ref{prp:ForbidenInducedSubgraph}.}{figures/ForbidenInducedSubgraphProof.pdf} Assume that in $\GR(P)$ there is an arc between $\OA$ and $\OB$, an arc between $\OA$ and $\OC$, but no arc between $\OB$ and $\OC$.
 By definition, $\OA$ crosses both $\OB$ and $\OC$, and $\OB$ and $\OC$ do not cross, as illustrated in Figure~\ref{fig:ForbidenInducedSubgraphProof}.
 Then, there is an edge $(i,j)$ of $\OB$ such that the whole $\OC$ lies on its right side, and there is an edge $(k,l)$ of $\OC$ such that the whole $\OB$ lies on its right side.